stackerdude/watch_edition/Installation.md

 Before you can setup your Proto Watch development environment you need to have Git, NodeJS and CCTray or CCMenu installed and working.

-It's up to you how you install these and as long – as they work correctly it doesn't matter – but if you're not sure you can follow these instructions.
+It's up to you how you install these.
+As long as they work correctly it doesn't matter, but if you're not sure you can follow these instructions.

 ### Windows setup instructions